YahooArchive/guerilla/wiki/Deploy.md

 Verify that you can access each ansible machine ```ansible all -i deploy/scripts/ansible/production-inventory -u{id} -a "/bin/echo hello"``` where {id} is a user that has rights to the target machine.

+Create your vms.
+We are currently using linked clones, as that has a smaller file footprint, and responds well to rsysnc cloning.
+It has an undesirable side-effect of asking where the parent is the first time you start the linked vm, so this gets in the way of automation.

+Ensure that fusion is not running on the target machines.

+Deploy the vms via the script file deploy-vms.sh (cd to the ansible directory first).

+start the vms up, and when prompted locate the parent .vmx file which ideally is in the same directory, and when prompted respond that the VM was copied.

+We recommend setting the host machines user login to start vmfusion at startup via the System preferences- Users & Groups -> Login Items

+Additionally have Fusion start the 2 vms each time VMFusion starts up via TOBEFILLEDIN

 ### Key Misc Notes